-How to Prepare to File for Bankruptcy
+How to Prepare to File for Bankruptcy in Pennsylvania

-Interviewer: So, how do people prepare for bankruptcy?
+How do people prepare for bankruptcy?
 Do they simply fill out paperwork or close their bank accounts?

 We don’t overwhelm them with the amount of paperwork that they have to initially produce.
 We don’t ask them to close things down.
 Usually, what happens is most people just need to bring some proof of their income in tax returns and some other–if they’re self-employed, some other documents.